Slocum massacre: Historical marker

 In August 2014, Constance Hollie-Jawaid, a Dallas Independent School District administrator whose great-grandfather, Jack Holley, was among victims of the Slocum massacre, enlisted historian Bills to help apply for a Texas state historical marker commemorating the massacre.
-Members of the Anderson County Historical Commission opposed the application, claiming a lack of evidence and stating that there had not been a race riot.
+Members of the Anderson County Historical Commission opposed the application, claiming a lack of evidence and stating that a race riot had not happened.
 Hollie-Jawaid then applied directly to the Texas Historical Commission, which approved the marker on January 29, 2015.
 On January 16, 2016, a historical marker telling the story of the massacre was dedicated; it is located 1/2 mile south of Slocum, on FM 2022.
 The marker identifies, by name, several men who were killed in the riot.

 Works about the Slocum massacre

 The most comprehensive treatment of the Slocum massacre is the book The 1910 Slocum Massacre: An Act of Genocide in East Texas (ISBN 978-1540209580) written by E. R. Bills and published in 2014.
-In 2020, Bills and Hollie-Jawaid co-authored Ghosts of Slocum (ISBN 978-0578787473), an illustrated screenplay "as told by its victims."
+In 2020, Bills and Hollie-Jawaid co-authored Ghosts of Slocum (ISBN 978-0578787473), an illustrated screenplay "as told by its victims".

-The massacre and its backstory are also the subjects of unpublished essays: "Bad Saturday: Revisiting the 1910 Slocum Massacre", by Norris White Jr., a Stephen F. Austin State University student; and "Racial Disorder in East Texas: The 1910 Slocum Incident" by Linda Sue Stuard, a University of Texas at Tyler student.
+The massacre and its backstory are also the subjects of unpublished essays: "Bad Saturday: Revisiting the 1910 Slocum Massacre", by Norris White Jr., a Stephen F. Austin State University student, and "Racial Disorder in East Texas: The 1910 Slocum Incident" by Linda Sue Stuard, a University of Texas at Tyler student.